For Asthma Monitoring

 The RESP® Biosensor: Technology Overview

-• Clinically validated accuracy, with equivalent performance to Littman 3200 electronic stethoscope¹
+• Clinically validated asthma wearable device, with equivalent performance to Littman 3200 electronic stethoscope¹

 • Passive collection of lung sounds such as cough and wheeze to offer objective data on respiratory status passively and remotely